 In 1901, according to a 1997 Bureau of Labor Statistics study, the average (American) family spent almost half of their budget on food.
 Just 3% of that went to meals away from home.
 Today, we only spend an average 13.3% of our budgets on food–but 42% of that money is spent in restaurants.

 Every day your body needs a high number of nutrients.
-Six basic nutrients are required for good health: carbohydrates (sources: grain products such as breads, cereals, pasta, and rice as well as fruits and vegetables), proteins (sources: animal products like meat, fish, poultry, milk, cheese and eggs and vegetable sources like legumes -beans, lentils, dried peas, nuts- and seeds), fat (prefer unsaturated fat), vitamins (vegetables and fruits), minerals (calcium, magnesium, iron), and finally water: 60% up to 70% of our body weight is made up of water.
-Your body will find all of these nutrients in fresh and unprocessed foods, that is why it’s important to start cooking with fresh whole foods.
+Six basic nutrients are required for good health: carbohydrates, proteins, fat, vitamins, minerals, and finally water.
+Your body will find all of these nutrients in fresh and unprocessed foods.
+That is why it’s important to start cooking with fresh whole foods.

-I grew up in France, in a small village of 10,000 inhabitants where Uber Eats and Deliveroo don’t exist, so in my family, we have always been used to cook.
+I grew up in France, in a small village of 10,000 inhabitants.
+Uber Eats and Deliveroo don’t exist there, so in my family, we have always been used to cook.
 Growing up, I kept this healthy habit; I’m cooking every night, every weekend and every type of meal.
 A typical weeknight dinner in my house would be a vegetable soup (leek, garlic, onions, potatoes, shallots) with some lardons, olive oils, and herbs de Provence, with whole wheat bread, or some fresh vegetables cooked with olive oil and herbs.
 I usually make fish once a week, when I buy it fresh from the market.
-And I’m eating meat at least twice a week, usually organic free-range chicken filet that I buy from Whole Foods Market or directly from my local butcher.
+And, I’m eating meat maximum twice a week, most of the time organic free-range chicken filet from Whole Foods Market.
 Dessert is whatever fruit in season (this winter: apple, kaki, clementines) or homemade cookies, cakes and brioche.